mvolkmann/blog/src/thunder-client.md

 ## Installing

-To install Thunder Client in VS Code, ...
+To install Thunder Client in VS Code, click the side bar extensions icon, search for "Thunder Client", and click the Install button.

+Good documentation for this extension is provided inside VS Code.

 ## Using